jumbry/Flask-fileserver/README.md

 (these values set the name of the virtual machine and the datacentre in which it is deployed)
 6. In Cloud Shell select your chosen project by entering: gcloud config set project YOUR_PROJECT_ID
 7. RUN <b>deploy.sh</b> - do we need to make it executable first?
-8. <b>deploy.sh</b> creates the new instance, runs <b>startup-script.sh</b> to setup the instance, and opens the firewall to allow access to port 8080
+8. <b>deploy.sh</b> creates the new VM instance, runs <b>startup-script.sh</b> to setup the instance, and opens the firewall to allow access to port 8080
 9. the public IP address of the web server can be found in the Compute Engine dashboard

-For information, startup-script.sh does the following to setup the instance (using the sample code from the tutorial):
+For information, <b>startup-script.sh</b> does the following to setup the instance (using the sample code from the tutorial):
 * installs the Stackdriver logging agent to collect logs from syslog so they can be viewed from the Google Cloud dashboard
 * installs Python 3 and Pip
 * installs Supervisor to run the Python app as a daemon